Ngarchelong: Geography

 Ngerchelong is situated on the northern tip of Babeldaob Island.
 The land has low rolling hills with short drainages and is fringed by a thick belt mangroves.
 Ngerchelong extends north from the narrowest part of the neck on Babeldaob where it borders Ngaraard.
 Lower hillsides are generally covered with a lowland forest, and some of the higher hills at the north end of the state are forested, but much of the land is covered with grass and low scrub.

 The modern villages of Ollei (north), Mengellang (southwest) and Ngerbau (east coast) are connected by a road now partially paved.
 This road will eventually become part of the Babeldaob Road connecting to Chol in Ngaraard.

 Presently, most of the land use in Ngerchelong is confined to gardens surrounding the modern villages.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, and betelnut, breadfruit, almond trees, and banana plants.
 In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.

 In addition, Ngerchelong includes two small islands, Ngerkeklau and Ngerechur, located one and two kilometers north of Babeldaob.

 Traditional villages

 At least nine traditional village sites lie within Ngerchelong.
 The traditional villages represent important symbols giving identity to families, clans, and regions.
 Within villages are numerous stone features with historical and traditional importance.
 Many of the stone platforms, odesongel, serve as clan cemeteries, and other stone features serve as shrines.
 The lagoon is an important resource area, and was probably intensively exploited prehistorically.
 Important resources include the many fish species.
 Near the traditional villages are taro swamp gardens, and surrounding most village sites are garden plots and terraced hillsides.
+The names of the actual nine villages are Ngriil, Mengellang, Iebukl, Ngerbau, Ngebei, Ollei, Ngeremetong, Ngatmel, Ngeremetong.
+However, out of all of these villages, the "cultural sites" or the older villages are Ngeiungel, Ngriil, Ngatmel, Ngerkeklau and Ngerchur.